-Notification is the requirement of an applicant to notify, by certified/ return receipt mail, two duly authorized representatives any Neighborhood Association or other association registered with the Office of Neighborhood Coordination within, abutting, or adjacent to the area covered by the Site Development Plan.
-See Table 3.4 and Table 3.5 for projects requiring the Planning Director or his/her designee to notify property owners within 100 feet of the project boundary, at the applicant's expense.
+Notification is the requirement of an applicant to notify, by certified/ receipt return mail, two duly authorized representatives of any Neighborhood Association or other association registered with the Office of Neighborhood Coordination within, abutting, or adjacent to the area covered by the Site Development Plan.
+See Table 3.4 and Table 3.5 for projects requiring the Planning Director or his/her designee to notify property owners within 100 200 feet of the project boundary, at the applicant's expense.